What is an ankle

 - Reconstruction: For reconstruction surgery, a surgeon will repair the torn ligament with stitches.
 They may also use other ligaments or tendons around the foot or ankle to repair the damaged ligaments.

 In most cases, an ankle sprain isn’t very serious and will completely heal with proper treatment.
 The amount of time required for a full recovery will depend on the severity of the sprain.
 Most ankle sprains take a few weeks to fully heal.
-A more severe sprain may take many months.
+A more severe sprain may take months.

 You can lower your risk for future sprains by: